afnanenayet/personal_blog_old/_posts/2019-04-05-explaining-the-hashed-permutation.md

 In Kensler's paper, he defines a set of operations that are reversible in any domain that is a power of 2.
-Most of these are trivially reversible, and don't forget that shifting a number to the left by one bit simply amounts to squaring it, and shifting to the right by one bit is the same as taking the truncated square root.
+Most of these are trivially reversible, and don't forget that shifting a number to the left by one bit simply amounts to doubling the number, and shifting to the right is the same as dividing the number by two.

 ```c
 hash ^= constant;